 Learn how to build momentum through action.
 Do you find yourself with great ideas that don’t seem to ever get off the ground?
 Do you find yourself stopping and starting projects?

 Last week I came up with a list of things I needed to do for my websites.
 It was not a huge list, but definitely more on it than I would normally have for a week of work.
 I told myself I would commit to fully completing this list by the end of the week.
-I had a lot of energy for it in the beginning, but started to encounter resistance the second day as all these other obligations seemed to creep in.
+There was a lot of energy for it in the beginning, but started to encounter resistance the second day as all these other obligations seemed to creep in.

 Finishing something is where I usually go fall down.
-I start off strong, then allow myself to get distracted and don’t end up actually finishing what I wanted to and then the idea just fades away and I find myself moving on to the next thing.
+You start off strong, then allow myself to get distracted and don’t end up actually finishing what I wanted to and then the idea just fades away and I find myself moving on to the next thing.
 I have come to realize that this is really dishonoring myself and then I end up beating myself up.
 I may tell myself that its okay not to have finished something, but what it really says is that I was not 100% committed to the outcome.

 How do you create momentum when starting a new project?
 Once you have an new idea for a project, you have many fresh plans to implement.
 It is something, fresh, alive, and new.
 You pour your energy into it and much thinking.
 The problem comes when you do not move past this part.